Vicente Lusitano: Life and career

 Lusitano, a Portuguese-language term for "Portuguese", appears to be a descriptive nickname rather than a family name.
 Little is known of his life.
 He was born in Olivença, likely around 1520.
 Lusitano is described as pardo, a Portuguese term indicating he was of mixed European and non-European heritage.
 It has been suggested that his mother may have been of African descent.
-According to a manuscript by the seventeenth-century Portuguese critic Joao Franco Barreto, Lusitano came from Olivença, became a Catholic priest, and was employed as a teacher at Padua, Viterbo and Rome.
+According to a manuscript by the 17th-century Portuguese critic João Franco Barreto, Lusitano came from Olivença, became a Catholic priest, and was employed as a teacher at Padua, Viterbo and Rome.
 His books and manuscripts of his musical compositions survive and are dated.
 Lusitano was in Rome by 1551.
 From the dedication of one of his first works, it has been suggested that Lusitano was a tutor to the Portuguese Lencastre family, who also arrived in Rome in 1551 as ambassador to the Papal court.
 By 1561 he had married, converted to Calvinist Protestantism, and traveled to Germany.
 There is no record of him after 1561.

-In the sixteenth century, composers were usually employed by the Church, but there is no evidence that he held such a salaried post.
+In the 16th century, composers were usually employed by the Church, but there is no evidence that he held such a salaried post.

 When he last appears in the historical record he was living in the Duchy of Württemberg.

 Music

-Lusitano has been credited with a number of choral works, including Latin motets (published as Liber primus epigramatum que vulgo motetta dicuntur, 5, 6, 8vv, Rome, 1551) and a madrigal.
+As a composer, Lusitano is known for his vocal works, including Latin motets and a madrigal.
 In several works he references Josquin des Prez, who had died 30 years earlier.
 For example, he reworked des Prez' motet Inviolata, integra for more voices.

-His works, composed in (or about) the contrapuntal Renaissance style of his time and place, include:
+His compositions, composed in (or about) the contrapuntal Renaissance style of his time and place, include: